Johnson, Arkansas: Education

 Most of Johnson is in the Fayetteville School District while a portion is in the Springdale School District.
 The former district's comprehensive high school is Fayetteville High School.

-In 2022 residents of the Springdale portion are: For elementary school residents are divided between Rollins, Tyson, and Walker elementaries.
+In 2022, residents of the Springdale portion are: For elementary school residents are divided between Rollins, Tyson, and Walker elementaries.
 For middle school most are zoned to Helen Tyson Middle School while some are zoned to Hellstern Middle School.
 For junior high most are zoned to Southwest Junior High while some are zoned to Central Junior High.
 All residents of that area are zoned to Har-Ber High School.
 The Springdale district portion, in 2006, was divided between Tyson Elementary School and Walker Elementary School.
 All portions of Springdale School District Johnson were zoned to Helen Tyson Middle School, Southwest Junior High School, and Har-Ber.

 Infrastructure

+Transit

+As of 2023, there is no fixed route transit service in Johnson.
+Ozark Regional Transit operates bus service in the neighboring communities, but only demand-response service in Johnson.This service only encompasses the Southern most area of the City located near the intersection of W. Joyce Blvd and Wilkerson St. The nearest intercity bus service is provided by Jefferson Lines in nearby Fayetteville.

 Trails

-Clear Creek Trail: The nearly three-mile Clear Creek Trail connects Scull Creek Trail to Lake Fayetteville Park and is part of the Northwest Arkansas Razorback Regional Greenway, a 36-mile trail that connects south Fayetteville to north Bentonville, and is funded by a grant from the Walton Family Foundation to the Northwest Arkansas Regional Planning Commission.
+Clear Creek Trail: The nearly three-mile Clear Creek Trail connects Scull Creek Trail to Lake Fayetteville Park and is part of the Northwest Arkansas Razorback Regional Greenway, a 40-mile trail that connects south Fayetteville to north Bentonville, and is funded by a grant from the Walton Family Foundation to the Northwest Arkansas Regional Planning Commission.